 Decisions about cybersecurity have implications throughout your organization - not only for technology-focused teams, but also for every team.
-The number of next-gen phishing schemes, ransomware and data breaches continues to rise, along with their level of complexity.
+The number of next-gen phishing schemes, ransomware and data breaches continue to rise, along with their level of complexity.
 Therefore, all of us have a role to play in keeping our organizations secure.

-At AGJ Systems and Networks, we help our clients transform from value protectors to proactive forces of business.
+At AGJ Systems and Networks we help our clients transform from value protectors to proactive forces of business.
 We promote resilience and enable your business growth through the best people, tools and processes you'll find anywhere.
 We are here to help you keep your organization secure, driving growth, while staying resilient and preparing for the unexpected.

-In this practical guide for business leaders, managers and executives, in both technical and nontechnical positions.
+In this practical guide for business leaders, managers and executives, in both technical and nontechnical positions, you will learn:

-You will learn to:
+In this ebook, you will learn to: